redhat-na-ssa/data-science-notebooks/tensorflow_keras/README.md

 - Run Jupyter hub with a GPU.
 - Choose the largest cpu/memory combo available based on the worker nodes.
 - Storage for Jupyter hub defaults to 2Gi which may not suffice for many demos.
-There are 2 ways to change this.
+There may be 2 ways to change this.
-     - Change the config map
+     - Change the config map and delete the old pvc.
-       - Scale down the `jupyterhub` deployment config.
+       - Scale down the `jupyterhub` deployment config to 0 replicas.
        - Edit the `jupyterhub-cfg` config map and increase the pvc size.
-       - Delete the `jupyterhub-nb-kube-3aadmin` pvc.
+       - Delete the `jupyterhub-nb-user-pvc` pvc.
        - Scale up `jupyterhub` deployment config.
 It should create a new pvc.
     - Set the `SINGLEUSER_PVC_SIZE` environment variable when launching jupyter hub (not tested)